 We are required by the Health Act to provide safe water supplies that comply with the NZ Drinking Water Standards (NZDWS).
 At present, only two fully meet the requirements of the NZDWS.
-The main reason for non-compliance is a lack of protozoa treatment.
+The main reason for noncompliance is a lack of protozoa treatment.
 Complying with the NZDWS is not a new issue but one that has increased in priority.

-Table 5 summarises the options that we have considered in order to improve the safety of our water supplies.
+Table 5 summarises the options that we have consideredin order to improve the safety of our water supplies.

-Table 5: Principal Options to Improve Safety of Water Supplies
+TABLE 5: Principal Options to Improve Safety of Water Supplies

 PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Upgrade or install water treatment plants that provide the level of treatment required by the NZDWS The risk of water contamination will be reduced and communities will have increased confidence that their water is safe to drink.
-However, providing higher quality water will come at a higher cost, resulting in rates increases. ✓ \$10.7m 2021 - 2026 Undertake required upgrades over a shorter period of time The risk of water contamination will be reduced quicker than planned.
+However, providing higher quality water will come at a higher cost, resulting in rates increases.
+Image: A start of the start of \$10.7 million 2021 - 2026 Undertake required upgrades over a shorter period of time The risk of water contamination will be reduced quicker than planned.
 However, compressing the timeframe will cause debt to increase more sharply and breach our financial caps.
-It may also contribute to an undeliverable work programme for our resources and the construction market. \$10.7m 2021 - 2024 Undertake required upgrades over a longer period of time The longer the time taken to upgrade, the longer the risk of drinking water contamination will persist.
-The strain on our financial and delivery resources will be reduced but we may fall further out of line with the Health Act. \$10.7m 2021 - 2030 Connect Eighty-Eight Valley water scheme to the Wakefield / Brightwater scheme Homes on the Eighty-Eight Valley scheme will be supplied with higher quality water from the Wakefield / Brightwater schemes.
-Some users on the Eighty-Eight Valley scheme will now be connected via an extension from an urban supply.
-This would usually require those users to pay restricted supply rates.
-If a connection is made to the Wakefield/Brightwater schemes the cost of the upgrade could be shared amongst the Urban Water Club users.
-Some farms on the Eighty-Eight Valley scheme may stay connected to the original source due their needs being primarily for stock drinking water.
-A full upgrade of the Eighty-Eight Valley source and treatment plant will not be required.
-Avoiding a situation that was likely to be unaffordable for those currently connected to the Eighty-Eight Valley scheme.
-This option and rating implications are yet to be consulted on.
-Any change to rating would not occur within prior to the development of our Long Term Plan 2024 - 2034. \$3.5m 2021 - 2025
+It may also contribute to an undeliverable work programme for our resources and the construction market.
+X \$10.7 million 2021 - 2024 Undertake required upgrades over a longer period of time The longer the time taken to upgrade, the longer the risk of drinking water contamination will persist.
+The strain on our financial and delivery resources will be reduced but we may fall further out of line with the Health Act.
+X \$10.7 million 2021 - 2030